Yoctol/bottender/website/versioned_docs/version-1.3.0/channel-whatsapp-setup.md

 };
 ```

 By default, the server listens to WhatsApp requests on the path - `/webhooks/whatsapp`.
-However, You could overwrite it by assigning the preferred webhook path in the `path` field.
+However, you could overwrite it by assigning the preferred webhook path in the `path` field.

 It's highly recommended to set your sensitive config using `process.env`, so you could avoid any credentials get exposed.